Skip to main content

 The Config object in your Lambda function code is also typesafe and your editor should be able to autocomplete the options.

-The Config Lambda function package only supports JavaScript and TypeScript.
-For other languages, SST supports loading environment variables using dotenv.
+The sst/node package only supports Node.js functions.
+For other runtimes, SST supports loading environment variables using dotenv.

 The .env support in SST is similar to what Create React App and Next.js do for environment variables.
 For example if you add the following .env file to your project root.